brovar/10xdevs_projekt/README.md

 SteamBay is an e-commerce platform for digital game sales, featuring a React frontend and FastAPI backend.

+## Project Background

+In the development process of SteamBay, not a single line of code in the repository was created or modified manually by a human.
+The entire codebase is AI-generated.

+The Steambay project will be used by the startup cp.center as an application for automated testing of web application pentester skills.
+For this reason, certain technical simplifications were made, such as encapsulating the entire application in a single container.

+The choice of application type - e-commerce - was primarily due to the large variety of functionalities that can appear in such an application.
+The goal was to provide a realistic experience for individuals whose skills will be tested through interaction with this platform in the future.

 ## Project Structure

 - `frontend/` - React frontend application